 Cougar receiver Reno Mahe improved his time from the combine turning in a 4.65 and 4.57 while Gabe Reid ran three times posting 4.74, 4.75, 4.74 at 252-pounds.

 Interestingly offensive tackle Ben Archibald was on hand and measured in at 6-4/319.

 Another injured offensive tackle who worked out for scouts and did so with a large degree of success was Clemson's Derrick Brantley.
 Highly ranked coming into the season, Brantley tore knee ligaments early in the campaign, which ended his year.
-Approximately 15 scouts worked him out last week during the Tiger's Pro Day and the results were good.
+Approximately fifteen scouts worked him out last week during the Tiger's pro-day and the results were good.